stephdl/nethserver-shellinabox/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_ShellInaBox.rst

 TCP Port
     Set the daemon TCP port.

-Web Alias name
-    Set the web alias name, by default shellinabox is reachable at  https://URL_OR_IP/shell

 Force the user restricted access
     Apache is used to restrict access to users,  When  Shellinabox is  set to the private access, the apache autentication is not a mandatory but you can force it here.